 The City of Poway incorporated in December 1980 as a full-service, general law city and operates under the Council/Manager form of government.
-Poway, with a population of more than 50,000 residents, is a unique community in San Diego County.
+Poway, with a population of just under 50,000 residents, is a unique community in San Diego County.

 Located in northeast San Diego County, Poway is known as "The City in the Country" and prides itself on the fact that over half of the city’s 39.4 square-mile area is preserved as dedicated open space.
 The community offers a diverse range of housing options, an outstanding school district, a thriving business park with over 19,000 jobs, a broad range of dining and shopping opportunities, beautiful parks, 76 miles of trails, numerous community events throughout the year and more.
 Poway is a great place to live, work, and play!